best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Decisions on what information should go into a cover sheet will vary from one statistical release to the next.
 It is best practice to include the following information (if applicable to your data):
 * The title of the spreadsheet which should give a brief description on what the data tables are about, the time period covered and the geographical region the data tables refer to.
-* Information on what the data tables are about (more detailed than what is in the spreadsheet title).
+* A brief summary of what the data tables are about.
 * The name of the statistical release the data relates to with a hyperlink to that release.
 * The source for the data - if you have a complex spreadsheet with many different tables and sources you can put source information on each individual worksheet (above the table) or have it as a column in your table of contents.
 * The date the spreadsheet was published.